max4766/api_communication_test/README.md

 This is a [React](https://github.com/facebook/react) project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a demo web page(ETELAB) which is connected to private API server and share data.
+This is a demo web page(ETELAB) that gets data which is required for input components from an API server.

-`CORS`
+In this porject, `json-server` is used to make a fake server.

+It is possible to check if the value for the packet is correctly set and ready by an alert showing out after clicking search button.

+In this project, `Axios` enables you to get data from the API Server(localhost:3000) for the web page(localhost:4000).

+`MUI` is used for input form UI.

+## Getting Started

+API server port = 3000

 demo web page port = 4000

-API server port = 3000

-You first get the data from the API server for the input form in the demo web page,

-then, send a packet to the API server by using the form in the demo web page.

-and then, get the requested data from the API server,

-show the result under the form in the demo web page.

-`Axios` enables you to get and send the data from and to the API server through the demo web page.

-`MUI` is used for form UI.

-## Getting Started

 First, copy this project's URL and clone this project into your local with git :